tonyg/syndicate/racket/FAQ.md

 * How do I run a syndicate program?
-  - `#lang syndicate` collects actions (`spawn`s) from module toplevel and uses them as boot actions for a ground-level network.
+  - `#lang syndicate` collects actions (`spawn`s) from module toplevel and uses them as boot actions for a ground-level dataspace.
 The alternative is to use a different #lang, and to call `run-ground` yourself; see an example in syndicate/examples/example-plain.rkt.